An Acquired Taste

 Cody peeked up over the top of the ledge.
 “That is… really not the appropriate response to being shot at.”
 He whipped back around, voice serious.
 “Alright, barrel’s down.
 What’s the plan, Casanova?”

-At Fletcher’s expression—he would definitely be hearing about this later—Jason shrugged and looked back down.
-If you don’t shoot me, I’ll go on another date with you? (:
+At Fletcher’s expression—he would definitely be hearing about this later—Jason shrugged and tapped out, If you don’t shoot me, I’ll go on another date with you? (:

-“I don’t like that face you’re making.
-Why do I get the feeling that whatever you’re typing is gonna get us turned to Swiss cheese a whole lot faster?”
+“I do not trust that face you’re making.
+Why do I get the feeling that whatever you’re writing is gonna get us turned into Swiss cheese a whole lot faster?”